isabella232/lib-tcp-server/README.md

 - **port**:string
 The name of a port on the TCPServer capsule part on which the event arrived.
 - **portIndex**:integer
-The index of the port instance on which the event arrived.
-If the port is not replicated (i.e. its multiplicity is 1) then this property is always 1.
+The zero-based index of the port instance on which the event arrived.
+If the port is not replicated (i.e. its multiplicity is 1) then this property is always 0.
 - **priority**:string
 The priority at which the event is sent.
 The property defaults to "General".
 Possible priorities are (from highest to lowest) "Panic", "High", "General", "Low" and "Background".